 4. Follow a Curriculum Map

-I wrote a whole blog post on curriculum mapping and how I structure planning for the entire year.
+You can read all about how to create a curriculum map for the entire year.
 I also videoed the process in case you are more of a visual learner.

 5. Allow Time for Catching Up AND Fun!